MintyFrog/odin-recipes/README.md

 This page contains:
 - Main page with a gif
-- List of recipes with clikable links
+- List of recipes with clickable links

 The skills I would like to demonstrate in this website are using basic HTML knowledge and understanding to make a simple website.